CompileZero/elixir-phoenix-learning-kit/projects/1-cards/README.md

 Immutability in Elixir: We cannot modify any data structure in Elixir.
 Every data structure is immutable.
 Whenever we modify a data structure, we create a new data structure and return.
 ![Immutability concept](media/cards_shuffle1.png)

+Convention: Whenever, a function/method is supposed to return a true/false (boolean value), use a post-fix of `?` to indicate the same.

+For eg: for a sample method `contains` which takes in arguments `deck, hand` & returns either `true/false`, this method can be defined as follows:
+`def contains?(deck, hand) do //Enter body here end` Notice, the ? does not do anything, except that it used as a convention.